Également disponible en : Français

 What I would expect as a beginner in the field from a UX Design Course

-I teach, and I mentor a lot of students and people who are taking the path of UX Design or are curious about it.
+I teach and mentor a lot of students and people who are taking the path of UX Design or are curious about it.
 And the questions are oftentimes the same with more or fewer variants.

-- How to do research when I can’t access users?
+- How do research when I can’t access users?

 Because I really need to remind you that in some industries, having access to the end-users is a privilege that a lot of designers don’t share.

 - How to do with a low budget on design?

 Yeah Google, we are not all Google with infinite budgets.
 So, what are the solutions that allow me to do proper research without having to ask for a budget for the design part when companies are dev-oriented?

 - I can’t use Figma or XD, how can I do?

 That also.
 Some industries can’t allow cloud systems because of the legal aspects of their data.
 Sometimes it’s not the industry, but the entire country.
 What are the existing solutions?